 How To Make Handmade Pan Fried Gnocchi

-You’ve got to whip up a batch of handmade pan fried gnocchi!
-This dish is the ultimate Italian comfort food!
+Get ready to make a batch of irresistible handmade pan-fried gnocchi!
+This classic Italian dish is the ultimate comfort food.

 handmade gnocchi with spinach artichoke sauce on a plate